Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Introduction

+For the two types of tasks that MedMLLMs might encounter, as shown in Figure~\ref{fig:unmatch_phenom}(b), we categorize the inputs to MedMLLM into two types of attacks: 2M-attack (mismatched malicious attack) and O2M-attack (optimized mismatched malicious attack).
+The 2M-attack involves injecting inputs where images and query attributes do not match into the MedMLLM.
+The O2M-attack builds on the 2M-attack by applying jailbreak optimization methods before injecting the inputs into the MedMLLM.

-To tackle vulnerabilities in medical AI, we've created the Multimodal Medical Model Attack Dataset (3MAD), which classifies challenges into malicious or mismatched types.
-We utilize this dataset to test the resilience of Medical Multi-Modal Large Language Models (MedMLLMs) by simulating real-world clinical scenarios with GPT-4-generated prompts paired with relevant images.
-Our evaluation metrics, including semantic similarity, assess how well these models handle mismatched data, enhancing their robustness against adversarial conditions.
-This comprehensive approach aims to improve the reliability of AI in healthcare by providing a robust framework for evaluating MedMLLMs under challenging conditions.
-In summary, the 3MAD dataset provides a pioneering approach to understanding and mitigating vulnerabilities in MedMLLMs.\cite{magar2022data,deng2023benchmark}.
+Building on the two types of attacks derived from our re-modeling of the phenomena and tasks, we introduce the Multimodal Medical Model Attack Dataset (3MAD) to measure the vulnerabilities of MedMLLMs and demonstrate the effectiveness of our jailbreak methods.
+This dataset classifies challenges into malicious or mismatched types.
+By pairing GPT-4-generated prompts with relevant images, we use 3MAD to test the resilience of Medical Multi-Modal Large Language Models (MedMLLMs) in simulated real-world clinical scenarios~\cite{magar2022data,deng2023benchmark}.
+Our evaluation metrics, including semantic similarity, assess models' ability to handle mismatched data, thereby enhancing robustness against adversarial conditions.